Is a Correction Looming Ahead for Clovis Oncology Inc. (CLVS)

 BofA/Merrill gave a rating of “Underperform” to CLVS, setting the target price at $6 in the report published on April 09th of the current year.

-During the last 5 trading sessions, CLVS fell by -14.46%, which changed the moving average for the period of 200-days by -51.34% in comparison to the 20-day moving average, which settled at $5.35.
-In addition, Clovis Oncology Inc. saw -60.00% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CLVS remain unchanged, which changed the moving average for the period of 200-days by -48.61% in comparison to the 20-day moving average, which settled at $4.97.
+In addition, Clovis Oncology Inc. saw -59.14% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading